How to Price Your Home for Sale

 Pull Comparable Listings and Sales

 Look at every similar home that's been listed in the same neighborhood as your property over the last three months.
-Appraisers don't use comps older than three months.
+Appraisers don't use comps that are older than three months.

 The list should be limited to homes within a 1/4 mile to a 1/2 mile radius unless there are only a handful of comps in the general vicinity of the property is rural.